bonitasoft/bonita-labs-doc/md/architecture.md

 based on completed cases and then applied on open cases

 Operation Management Living Application is a mobile first UI which displays predictions.

+## Components

+### ICI Server

+The backend server polls data, learn process mining models and serves REST API

+### ICI Storage

+Store ICI data and predictive models. relay on Elasticsearch engine

+### ICI Configuration living application

+This living application is used to configure process

+### ICI Operation management living application

+This living application is used to display prediction to Operation Manager